flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListUserPoolClients
-### Lists the clients that have been created for the specified user pool.
+> Lists the clients that have been created for the specified user pool.<br/>

 #### Input Parameters
 * `Action` - _required_